-- General.
-The content line must appear directly below the destination line as shown in Exhibit 6.2.2a or Exhibit 6.2.2b.
-This line must show the class, processing category, and the sortation level of the trav or sack as required by the applicable standards for the mailing.
+- a.
+General.
+The content line must appear directly below the destination line as shown in b. or c..
+This line must show the class, processing category, and the sortation level of the tray or sack as required by the applicable standards for the mailing.
 The appropriate content identifier number (CIN) in 6.2.4 that corresponds to that content line must be used in the barcode. - b.
 Periodicals.
 Except as provided in 705.8.16 for copalletized mailings and in 707.27.2 for combined mailings, Periodicals publications must use one of the following for Line 2 class information: - 1.
 "PER." - 2.
 "NEWS" if published weekly or more often or if authorized newspaper treatment as of March 1, 1984. - c.
 Additional Information.
-For3-digit scheme trays as specified by the labeling list, the content line for some destinations must be followed by the letter "A," "B," or "C," which is not required to be right-justified.
+For 3-digit scheme trays as specified by the labeling list, the content line for some destinations must be followed by the letter "A," "B," or "C," which is not required to be right-justified.
 For carrier route trays and sacks, the content information must be followed by a one-letter carrier route type description followed by a space and a 3-digit route number for the route to which the tray is destined.